WordPress/blogger-importer/readme.txt

 == Changelog ==

+= 0.8 =
+* Fixed issue with the authors form not showing a the list of authors for a blog

 = 0.7 =
 * Fixed issue with drafts not being imported in the right state
 * Added extra error handling for get_oauth_link to stop blank tokens being sent to the form